in Nebraska participate in 4-H clubs each year.

 - Community Clubs

 4-H Clubs conduct regular meetings, either virtually or face-to-face, in various locations, including a member's or leader's home, community centers, libraries, public housing sites, or schools.
 Members participate in service learning projects, give presentations, serve as club officers, and complete educational projects.

 The purpose of a 4-H club is to provide positive youth development opportunities to meet the needs of young people to experience belonging, mastery, independence, and generosity–the Essential Elements–and to foster educational opportunities tied to the Land Grant University knowledge base.

-4-H Club membership is open to all youth beginning at age 8 (as of January 1) and open to all young people but not to exceed beyond the age of 19 (as of January 1).
-4-H Club membership is open to all youth without regard to race, ethnicity, color, national origin, gender-identity, sex, pregnancy, disability, sexual orientation, genetic information, veteran's status, marital status, religion, political affiliation or socioeconomic backgrounds.
+4-H Club membership is open to all youth age 8 (as of January 1) through 18 (as of January 1).
+4-H Club membership is open to all youth without regard to race, ethnicity, color, national origin, gender identity, sex, pregnancy, disability, sexual orientation, genetic information, veteran's status, marital status, religion, political affiliation or socioeconomic backgrounds.
 All 4-H club members must be enrolled in a 4-H club each year.